 The best option for smokers concerned about their health is to quit tobacco and nicotine use altogether.
 Our portfolio of smoke-free products is designed for smokers who would otherwise continue to smoke.
 For these smokers, the primary aim is to reduce their risk of developing smoking-related diseases compared with what it would be if they continued smoking.

-Platform 1 is the most advanced in terms of scientific assessment.
-Starting with the aerosol, we have shown that by eliminating combustion, the levels of HPHCs are reduced on average by 95% compared to those measured in the smoke of a standard reference cigarette (3R4F) designed for research purposes.
+The Tobacco Heating System (THS) is the most advanced in terms of scientific assessment.
+Starting with the aerosol, we have shown that by eliminating combustion, the levels of HPHCs are reduced on average by 90-95% compared to those measured in the smoke of a standard reference cigarette (3R4F) designed for research purposes.

-We have also conducted regulatory toxicological assessment of the aerosol from Platform 1.
+We have also conducted regulatory toxicological assessment of the aerosol from THS.
 Toxicity is a measurement of the degree of biological damage that a chemical or mixture of chemicals causes.
 This may or may not result in the development of disease.
-We have shown that in a laboratory setting, there is, on average, a 90-95% reduction in toxicity of the aerosol of Platform 1 compared to smoke from the 3R4F reference cigarette.
+We have shown that in a laboratory setting, there is, on average, a 90-95% reduction in toxicity of the aerosol of THS compared to smoke from the 3R4F reference cigarette.

-These results provided us with the confidence to conduct clinical studies to understand the changes in exposure to HPHCs and changes in disease risk when smokers switch to Platform 1.
+These results provided us with the confidence to conduct clinical studies to understand the changes in exposure to HPHCs and changes in disease risk when smokers switch to THS.